 A toasty second layer is a long sleeve, cotton shirt.
 Depending on how casual or formal your attire needs to be, a quality button-down, collared shirt is a great option.
 For super cold temps, a mock or full turtleneck is sure to keep you warm.

 Use the 3-Layer Rule as a guideline

 The three-layer rule is a good guideline for layering.
-However, when it’s really cold (for me that means 32 degrees Fahrenheit or below) outside I opt to wear undershirts.
+However, when it’s frigid (for me that means 32 degrees Fahrenheit or below) outside, I opt to wear undershirts.
 Above my “cold” threshold, my first layer is usually a regular shirt, followed by a vest or light sweater and then a lightweight jacket.

 Vest and sweaters are excellent options on top of your shirt.
 Since I’m cold natured, vests are an excellent second for either second or third layers.
 If your job mandates you wear a suit, adding a vest gives you a sophisticated and dapper look, Think about the Blacklist character, Raymond Reddington.